Liposuction Surgery Cost and Procedure Guide

 - Temporary fluid balance issues (only for wet lipo)

-- Unwanted lumps or bumps at the treatment site
+- Contour irregularities - unwanted lumps or bumps at the treatment site

 On the day patients are sent back home after surgery, they will not be able to drive.
 Patients must, therefore, organise for someone to take them home after the operation.
-Furthermore, the surgeon may advise that patients will not be able to drive for a period of 5 days to 2 weeks after the procedure.
+Furthermore, the surgeon may advise that patients will not be able to drive for a period of five days to two weeks after the procedure.

 Although you should take time to rest after your procedure, you should not stay in bed all day.
 You should try your best to take light, short walks around the house.
 This is so that you reduce the risk of developing any blood clots in your legs.

-When patients get home, they certainly do not want to worry about doing all your household chore.
+When patients get home, they certainly do not want to worry about doing all the household chores.
 It is therefore handy to do things like cleaning the house, doing the laundry and taking the bins out before having the operation.
 This means patients come back home ready to put their feet up and recover.
-Finally, as patients do not want to strain themselves by reaching up to grab cupboard items, patients might want to put all mugs, crockery and dry food on a kitchen counter so they are easy to access.
+Finally, as patients do not want to strain themselves by reaching up to grab cupboard items, patients might want to put all mugs, crockery and dry food on a kitchen counter, so they are easy to access.

 If patients have any young children or pets at home, it's advised that they get a family member or friend to assist in taking care of them for a few days whilst in recovery.